rebeccapeltz/flask-cld-upload/BLOG.md

 Cloudinary provides SDK's for many programming languages and frameworks.
 While there is an Upload API endpoint that can be used in both backend and frontend code most developers find the SDK's very helpful.

-If you're working with a powerful Backend framework like Python Flask, you'll be happy to hear that there is a Python SDK that you can use.
+If you're working with a powerful backend framework like Python Flask, you'll be happy to hear that there is a Python SDK that you can use.

-We're going to walk through uploading an image to Cloudinary, but the code we're creating can be easily used to upload any file type including Video, and even non-media files.
+We're going to walk through uploading an image to Cloudinary, but the code we're creating can be easily used to upload any file type including video, and even non-media files.

 ## Backend vs. Frontend Clarified

 Very quickly, let's clarify the distinction between **Frontend** and **Backend**.
 Generally, code that runs on the server is Backend and code that runs on the browser is Frontend.
 However, since code running on the server can render  HTML, CSS and JavaScript which all run on the browser, there can be some confusion here.
 In the context of the Cloudinary SDK's, Backend SDK's can read secret credentials that should not be shared in the Frontend.
 Backend environment variables need never by exposed in the Frontend.
 Frontend SDK's can't hide credentials that are meant to be kept secret.
-Cloudinary provides **Unsigned Presets** to enable functionality like Upload in browser code without revealing secrets, but if you can write a backend API to perform your upload, you will have a secure upload without revealing your API_SECRET.
+Cloudinary provides [**Unsigned Presets**](https://cloudinary.com/documentation/upload_presets) to enable functionality like Upload in browser code without revealing secrets, but if you can write a backend API to perform your upload, you will have a secure upload without revealing your API_SECRET.
 If you're using Python Flask or Python Django, you can read on to see how to do this using the Python SDK.

 ## Coding a Flask API to Upload to Cloudinary
 The Flask framework makes it easy to define routes and their functionality.
 We'll create a route named `/upload`.
 This route will accept a POST containing [multipart/form-data](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
 We'll package up the image file input into a FormData object in a submit handler, and POST it to our own Flack API.
 Our API will call Cloudinary Upload API configured with our full set of Cloudinary credentials.